stateofca/opencred/docs/00-configure-workflow.md

 certificate in the `pem` property under `caStore`.
 If not, remove the `caStore` property and its children.

-If you need to keep the `caStore` for other relying parties you can selectively bypass the CA checks
+If you need to keep the `caStore` for workflows that may interact with different relying parties, you can selectively bypass the CA checks.

 ### 4. Configure the Workflow

-Remove all of the example relying parties under the `workflows` section and add a new entry for your relying party with a `native` workflow.
+Remove all of the example workflows under the `workflows` section and add a new entry for your workflow with a `native` workflow type.
+This workflow configuration defines how OpenCred will interact with external relying parties that connect via OpenID Connect.
 Example:

 ```yaml
 workflows: